 I lowered my head and with a heart so heavy it made my steps ponderous, I headed toward the house.
 When I looked up, I saw that a long, heavy cloud had slipped over the sun and dropped a veil of gray over the great building, making all the windows look dark and empty, all except one window, the window of Emily’s room.
 In it she stood gazing down at me, her long white face casting a look of displeasure.

 Another quirk that bugged me about this book was Niles’ stupid magic pond.
 At first it’s kind of cute.
-H takes Lillian there and tells her to make a wish and dip her fingers in.
+He takes Lillian there and tells her to make a wish and dip her fingers in.
 Simple.
 Easy.
 Then he gets all smarmy and manipulative, making up new rules about the pond every time they go there.
-IN this scene, he uses the magic pond to fix Lillian’s chopped-off skunk hair:
+In this scene, he uses the magic pond to fix Lillian’s chopped-off skunk hair:

 “Go on, close your eyes,” he urged.
 I did so and smile at the same time.
 I hadn’t smiled for days.
 I felt the drops sink through my shortened strands and touch my scalp and then, quite unexpectedly, I felt Niles’s lips touch mine.
 My eyes snapped open with surprise.

 “That’s one of the rules,” he said quickly.
 “Whoever puts the water on you, has to seal the wish with a kiss.”

 First, “Niles’s” is an actual typo in the book.

 Second, Niles is a manipulative little turd and I’m glad he’s dead because if he had the chance to grow up, he’d be coaxing insecure girls to bone him in college.